 For example, using Persado Natural Language Generation to run an experiment, Air Canada sparked a higher response using Anxiety language getting a 3% engagement lift, compared to a 5% drop using Exclusivity language, and a 3% drop using Safety language.

 Another example of AI application is nutrition and wellness retailer Holland & Barrett using AI to provide better-targeted emails.
 This Machine Learning approach from Tinyclues goes beyond optimising copy using a tool like Persado, instead, it also involves targeting based on the behaviour of individuals to create more micro-targeted campaigns.

 Recommendation 25.
 Put a plan place to support digital marketing transformation

 Digital marketing research revealed many challenges in terms of how digital marketing is run in companies today.
-Problems included a lack of focus on integrated strategy, testing, and optimization and structural issues like teams working in silos or a lack of skills in integrated communications.
+Problems included a lack of focus on integrated strategy, testing, and optimisation and structural issues like teams working in silos or a lack of skills in integrated communications.

 To counter these types of problems and to make the most of the opportunities for growing a business through digital marketing, many businesses are now putting a digital transformation programme in place.